akeneo/pim-helpcenter/content/updates/2020-10/2-Better-manage-product-models-and-variants-in-the-grid.md

 ::: meta-data type="New" features="Productivity" available="early October" link-to-doc="../articles/enrich-products-variants.html#filter-on-the-identifier"
 :::

-You can now search on your product model (and sub-product model) identifiers in your product grid!
+In your product grid, you can now search by product model (and sub-product model) identifiers.
 Enter your product model ID in our search bar or in the `Identifier` filter et voilà!

 ![Product identifier filter](../img/product-identifier-filter.png)